Home Compare CMI vs NDX1.DE

 Cummins vs Nordex: Which Stock Looks Stronger in 2026?

-Nordex SE leads structurally, with growth as the clearest single gap between the two profiles.
-Cummins still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Cummins carrying a narrow edge on growth.
+Nordex SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (CMI: Russell 1000, NDX1.DE: HDAX).
+Peer scores are normalised within each company's primary universe (CMI: S&P 500, NDX1.DE: HDAX).

 INDUSTRY COMPARISON